-Jong-min Choi’s practice spans a variety of commercial litigation matters, including intellectual property, corporate fiduciary duty, and real estate disputes, with industry expertise in the areas of cross-border disputes, entertainment, and health care.
+Jong-min Choi’s practice spans a variety of commercial and intellectual property disputes, with industry expertise in the areas of technology, entertainment, and real estate.

 Prior to law school, Jong-min had a military career in South Korea for six years, first as a South Korean Army officer serving in the Joint Chiefs of Staff headquarters, and then as a civilian contractor for the U.S. Forces Korea.
-During his military service, he earned the Army Intelligence School Commandant’s Medal and the Joint Staff Chief Director’s Distinction, in addition to being selected as a member of the South Korean military delegation to Washington D.C.
+During his military service, he earned the Army Intelligence School Commandant’s Medal for achieving the top ranking in his specialized officer training class, and the Joint Staff Chief Director’s Distinction for meritorious service.